IO-Design-Team/hive_ce/hive/README.md

 ### Migrating to `GenerateAdapters`

+If you already have model classes with `HiveType` and `HiveField` annotations, you can take the following steps to migrate to the new `GenerateAdapters` annotation:

 1. Set up the `GenerateAdapters` annotation as described above
 2. Add the following to your `build.yaml` file: